Sony WH-CH720N vs Marshall Major V

 Who should buy each?

-Choose the Sony WH-CH720N if: you want Active Noise Cancellation, prefer a similar-weight design for long sessions, or need reliable sound quality.
-(6.77 oz weight)
+Choose the Sony WH-CH720N if: you want Active Noise Cancellation for immersive listening, you prefer a design at 6.8 oz, or you like customizable sound settings via the app.

-Choose the Marshall Major V if: you need 100+ hours of battery life, want the convenience of wireless charging, or appreciate a collapsible design for portability.
+Choose the Marshall Major V if: you need over 100 hours of battery life, you appreciate the convenience of wireless charging, or you prefer a foldable design for portability.

 Conclusion